yanguanglan/wba/wp-content/plugins/disable-comments/readme.txt

 * Simplified settings page.

 = 0.6 =
-* Add "permanent mode" to deal with themes that don't use filterable comment status checking.
+* Add "persistent mode" to deal with themes that don't use filterable comment status checking.

 = 0.5 =
 * Allow temporary disabling of comments site-wide by ensuring that original comment statuses are not overwritten when a post is edited.